 Yes, you heard me correctly.
-A thriller like the Bourne Identity has the same structure as a family comedy like Toy Story.
+A thriller like THE BOURNE IDENTITY has the same structure as a family comedy like TOY STORY.

 No matter the story or its genre, each one has 8 plot points that you have to hit.
 And once you know these 8 plot points, writing a script outline and a full screenplay becomes infinitely easier because it’s no longer you vs 120 blank pages.

 I strongly recommend that before you write one word of your screenplay, you spend time reflecting on these 8 major plot points.
 They will form the backbone of your script outline.
 Plus, it’ll save you time and heartache in the long run.

 Your Script Outline — Plot Point #1: Opening & Closing Images

 Your closing image is your last contact with your audience, so make it strong.
-A good closing image, like the spinning top in Inception, can even change our interpretation of the entire ending.
+A good closing image, like the spinning top in INCEPTION, can even change our interpretation of the entire ending.

 It’s probably best to decide what your opening and closing images are going to be after you’ve got a solid draft under your belt and have a clear understanding of the theme you’re trying to convey.

 Your Script Outline — Plot Point #2: Inciting Incident

-Your Script Outline — Plot Point #3: First Act Break
+Your Script Outline — Plot Point #3: First-Act Break

 Amateur screenplays are notorious for elaborate first acts that are simply too long.
-Although there are no hard and fast rules, this break usually occurs between pages 25-30 in your screenplay.
+Although there are no hard-and-fast rules, this break usually occurs between pages 25-30 in your screenplay.
 Keep that in mind when you’re fleshing out your script outline.

-For example, in a “good vs evil” type story, the good forces have experienced setback after setback.
+For example, in a “good vs. evil” type of story, the good forces have experienced setback after setback.
 But at the midpoint, something happens that changes their fortunes for the better.
 For the first time, success seems like a possibility.

-I wouldn’t spend too much time on this plot point when writing your script outline, but because I’m personally interested in psychology and human motivation, I think it’s an interesting point to include.
-You’ll often discover you already wrote in a point of a commitment in your screenplay, even if you didn’t consciously intend to do so.
+I wouldn’t spend too much time on this plot point when writing your script outline, but because I’m personally interested in psychology and human motivation, I think it’s an interesting point to include (especially to reinforce theme).